ohkami-rs/uibeam/support/vscode/README.md

 ## How it works

-This extension automatically finds `UI! { ... }`s in your `.rs` files, and then calls VSCode's builtin HTML language service to provide completions and hovers for HTML tags/attributes in `UI! { ... }`s.\
+This extension automatically finds `UI!` calls in your `.rs` files, and then calls VSCode's builtin HTML language service to provide completions and hovers for HTML tags/attributes in `UI!`s.\
 File changes are tracked and keep working.

 ## Hover